What to see and do in Mendoza: tourism, wine, and nature

 View from the Los Penitentes chairlifts in 2008

-But the resort closed several years ago due to a lack of snow, so the tours no longer stop at this point and continue onward.
-This was until 2021, but I don't know if they've included it again.
+But the resort closed several years ago due to a lack of snow, so tours no longer stop here.

 Otro de los puntos clásicos de Mendoza, El Puente del Inca